lyngklip/structjs/README.md

 Return a new object which writes and reads binary data according to the format string *format*.
 This is not a constructor.
 Don't use new.

-Struct objects support the following methods and attributes:
+The object has the following methods and attributes:

 `pack_into`(*buffer, offset, v1, v2, ...*)
 Pack the values `v1, v2, ...` according to the format, write the packed bytes into the  [ ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) *buffer* starting at *offset*.
 Note that the offset is a required argument.